r00tten/VTI-Cosplay/README.md

 # VTI-Cosplay
-This project is designed to be a solution for the lack of the VirusTotal Hunting license(_YARA search capability_).
-It uses VirusTotal's _Content Search_ feature to simulate YARA scanning.
+vti-cosplay is a solution to the problem due to the lack of a Virustotal Enterprise license.
+First, it parses the YARA rule, maps each atomic entry to Virustotal API endpoints, and merges individual results.
+Subsequently, it mimics the YARA scan on the Virustotal platform.

 ~~~
 r00tten@vti-cosplay VTI-Cosplay % python3 vti-cosplay.py -h